corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-flows.md

 ## Summary

-* Flows automate the process of agreeing ledger updates.
+* Communication between nodes is point-to-point using flows.
-* Communication between nodes only occurs in the context of these flows, and is point-to-point.
+* Flows automate the process of agreeing ledger updates between two or more nodes.
 * Built-in flows are provided to automate common tasks.

 ## Video